MAAK HEK TOE !!!

 Maake has a fondness for The Ink Spots, and for hamburgers.
 He has no appetite for physical exertion.
 (Too much of all three has him dreaming of being a tropical-suited singer in the group.
 [He really needs to pay these more attention for their trail of embedded clues]).

 Miems owns and ably runs the only remaining commercial farm in the valley.
 Stretching her own metaphor, it may be said of Miems that ‘still waters run deep’.
 But that is not entirely true as she certainly speaks her mind when she wants to… even enhancing truth where she deems it needed.

 She is a deeply suspicious character who answers her door bearing a shotgun.
 But this is mostly because she doesn’t trust the endless retinue (+- one per episode) of mature suitors that come knocking.
 It may even be that Maake himself takes a fruitless risk in a later episode.

-Miems tries not to speak of Bonaparte, an ex-husband who left abruptly.
+Miems tries not to speak of Bonaparte, the ex-husband who left abruptly.

 Jakkalsbos Nature Farm

 Jakkalsbos was originally part of Miems’ Vreemdeling farm, but sold off by her indigent and banished brother Tobie.
 The latest owners, Skye and Miles de Botton-Wiltshire are attempting to market spiritual-enlightenment getaways amongst the wildflowers and quiver trees.
 The couple try not to exhibit the marital stresses caused by his tenuous business venture established on the proceeds of the sale of her late father’s stake in a flourishing e-commerce company.
 Where the couple are as tight-lipped as possible, their ten-year-old daughter, Thyme, does have a tendency to ask just the right questions at precisely the wrong moment… exacerbating the family tensions.